Alyssa Orona

 What advice would you give to young women entering your industry?

-Don't sell yourself short.
+My advice to young women entering the legal field is to be confident in your voice and your abilities.
 You can do anything you put your mind to.
-I went to school while my husband was away, I had 3 kids at home, and I was working full-time, and I was able to graduate with honors.
+I went to school while my husband was away, I had 3 kids at home, I was working full-time, and I was able to graduate with honors.
 I moved, and 3 weeks into my move, I secured a job.
-You know, if you put your mind to it, you're unstoppable.
-It doesn't matter if you change your mind halfway down the road.
-It's never too late to do that either.
+If you put your mind to it, you're unstoppable.
+The legal profession can be demanding, but preparation, persistence, and a strong work ethic will set you apart.
+Seek mentors, ask questions, and never hesitate to advocate for yourself and your ideas.
+Most importantly, remember that your perspective and experiences bring value to the profession.

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenge for me as a military spouse is that I have to move when we're told to move.
-I've become really invested in this community that I'm in, and I've worked really hard to get into a place of prestige while I'm here, and so it's hard knowing at some point very soon, I have to leave and kind of start over again.
+The biggest challenge for me as a military spouse is that I have to move when the Marine Corps says its time.
+I've become really invested in this community that I'm in, and I've worked really hard to get into a place of prestige while I'm here.
+It's hard knowing at some point very soon, I have to leave and possibly start over again.
 I am hopeful that I have the same type of experiences waiting for me somewhere else.
-We're set to move across the country this time, so not only will I be starting over, but law is kind of different everywhere you go.
-The courts function differently, and that's kind of regional.
-So that'll be a whole new experience for me.
+We're set to move across the country this time, so not only will I be starting over, but law is different everywhere you go.
+The courts function differently, depending on the state and region, so that'll be a whole new experience for me.

 What values are most important to you in your work and personal life?